Have you ever wondered how to house train a dog fast? Even a bit more tricky, have you ever wondered how to house train an adult dog?

 This was our approach:

-If we saw her start to go potty inside, we tried not to yell or scare her.
-Instead, we would say, "No!," pick her up, and immediately take her outside to go.
+- If we saw her start to go potty inside, we would firmly say, “No!,” pick her up, and immediately take her outside to go.

 Is Sunny housebroken?
 Yes.
 Does Sunny have accidents?
 Yes, but very rarely.
 We think she does very well, considering she was once a puppy-mill dog.
 (And, supposedly, many Yorkies are never quite completely house trained.
 Remember, small dog=small bladder.)